[Originally published: September 13, 2018. Updated: September 7, 2019.]

 The numbers are startling.
-Eleven percent of high school seniors, 8 percent of 10th-graders, and 3.5 percent of eighth-graders reported vaping with nicotine in a one month period, according to a national survey released from the University of Michigan late last year.
+More than 3.6 million middle and high school students currently use e-cigarettes, according to the latest National Youth Tobacco Study.
+Another national study last year found that 11 percent of high school seniors, 8 percent of 10th-graders, and 3.5 percent of eighth-graders vaped with nicotine during a previous one month period.
 The worrying part?
 Young people think vaping is mostly harmless.

 To understand vaping, it’s best to start on broad terms.
 To vape is to inhale vapor created from a liquid heated up inside a device.
 From there, things quickly get complicated.
 The devices have many names—vape pens, pod mods, tanks, electronic nicotine delivery devices (ENDS), e-hookahs and e-cigarettes.
 The liquid they contain also has many monikers—it might be called e-juice, e-liquid, cartridges, pods, or oil.
 Most vape liquids contain a combination of propylene glycol or glycerol—also called glycerin—as a base, and nicotine, marijuana, or flavoring chemicals to produce common or outlandish flavors, from mint to “unicorn puke.”
 The devices rely on batteries to power heating elements made of various materials that aerosolize the liquid.

-What’s more, manufacturers of a specific type of vaping device, called a “pod mod,” sell vape liquid made from nicotine salts found in loose-leaf tobacco instead of the traditional free-base nicotine found in most e-cigarette liquid.
-This may allow the user to experience a higher—and more addictive—concentration of nicotine, according to a recent article in The New England Journal of Medicine.
+What’s more, the San Francisco-based company that sells Juuls—currently the most popular vaping device on the market—offers vape liquid made from nicotine salts found in loose-leaf tobacco instead of the traditional free-base nicotine found in most e-cigarette liquid.
+This may allow the user to experience a higher—and more addictive—concentration of nicotine, according to an article in The New England Journal of Medicine.

 Since e-cigarettes arrived in the U.S. in 2007, they have been investigated by addiction researchers as possible cessation devices for adults trying to quit combustible, or regular, cigarettes.
 The Food and Drug Administration (FDA) lists 93 harmful or potentially harmful chemicals found in regular cigarettes, and the National Cancer Institute (NCI) describes cigarettes as having more than 7,000 chemicals in them.
 E-cigarettes contain fewer chemicals and so the industry has presented them as a healthier alternative to regular cigarettes.
 But vape liquids can still contain nicotine, a highly addictive drug.